-The purpose of this procedure is to outline responsibilities and provide guidance on the management and control of noise at all Dales Marine Services (DMS) sites.
+The purpose of this procedure is to outline responsibilities and provide guidance on the management and control of noise at all [COMPANY NAME] sites.

 SCOPE

-This procedure gives guidance to reduce noise exposure at DMS sites to the lowest levels that are reasonably practicable.
+This procedure gives guidance to reduce noise exposure at [COMPANY NAME] sites to the lowest levels that are reasonably practicable.
 It also describes requirements and precautions to control exposure to noise emissions above action levels by other means.
 The content of this procedure reflects the recommendations and guidance contained in the Control of Noise at Work Regulations 2005.

 RESPONSIBILITIES